 The efforts to improve the efficiency of internal administrative systems that had begun in the latter half of the 1960s were expanded to include more and more of the operation.
 Major investments were made in the Swedish plants, where the manufacturing process was made more efficient through improved methods and increased mechanization.
 On the design side, goal-oriented efforts were made to improve and at the same time simplify the products.
 Structural changes were implemented by specializing a number of plants – producing all products of a particular type at a single plant – which facilitated economical production of long series.
 New distribution channels were needed for the constantly increasing sales volumes, and were acquired by purchasing new companies in Sweden, the rest of Europe and the USA.
 Between 1970 and 1979, Electrolux bought 59 companies.

-Acquiring these companies was a big step towards becoming the differentiated multinational company with a world-leading position in several areas that the Electrolux Group was to become in the 1980s.
+Acquiring these companies was a big step towards becoming the differentiated multinational company with a world-leading position in several areas that the Electrolux Corporate Reporting was to become in the 1980s.
 The goal-conscious internationalization of the Group’s operations is reflected in its foreign sales figures, which rose from two-thirds to three-fourths of total sales over the course of the decade.
 The primary foci of international expansion were Europe and North America.